Policy and Procedure Name:

 claim.

-worker or claimant shall provide supporting medical documentation from a
+claimant shall provide supporting medical documentation from a physician that demonstrates

 a.
 Permanent; and